allseedsjr/rickAndMortyApp/README.md

 ## Local cache

-Only the first page of characters is persisted locally.

-When the app starts:
+The app uses a reusable cache-first infrastructure backed by JSON files in the application cache directory.

+For each cacheable request:

-1. The repository checks for valid cached data.
+1. The repository asks the cache-first loader for an entry.
-2. If the cache is valid, the local response is returned.
+2. If the entry exists and its TTL is valid, the cached response is returned.
-3. If the cache is missing or expired, the API is called.
+3. If the entry is missing or expired, the API is called.
-4. The remote response is persisted and returned.
+4. The remote response is persisted with its creation date and returned.

-The cache has a configurable TTL, currently set to two minutes.
+The TTL is configurable and currently set to two minutes.
+Cache read and write failures do not prevent remote data from being displayed.

-Persisting only the first page improves the initial loading experience while keeping the cache small and predictable.
-Additional pages are loaded remotely through pagination.
+Only the first page of characters is cached.
+Additional pages remain remote-only to avoid pagination invalidation and ordering complexity.

+Episode responses used by the Details screen are also cached, using the episode ID as the key.
+The episode store is shared between Details screens so concurrent writes remain serialized.

 ## Error handling